polarhive/UE23CS/src/UE23CS241A/U2_Ajax.md

 ```

 ---

 # Components

-Defines the visuals and interactions that make up what the end user percieve when they use you app.
+Defines the visuals and interactions that make up what the end user perceive when they use you app.

-### Need for Components
+## Need for Components

 - There may be elements which are similar
 - A need to make a change in one will reflect changes in multiple places
 - Similar to functions, if we could write code related to the element in one place, changes can be minimized
 - Solution: Reusable piece of JavaScript code that output (via JSX) HTML elements

-### Types of Components
+## Types of Components

 - **Stateless Functional Component**
 	- Includes simple JavaScript functions and immutable properties, i.e., the value for properties cannot be changed.
 	- Use hooks to achieve functionality for making changes in properties using JS.
 	- Used mainly for UI.
 - **Stateful Class Component**
 	- Classes which extend the Component class from React library.
 	- The class component must include the render method which returns HTML.

-### First Stateful Component
+## First Stateful Component

 Creation of a component: